marcolenci/dai-dinamici.github.io/content/dai-seminars/carlangelo-liverani-universita-di-roma-tor-vergata-italy.md

 +++
-aliases = ["/event/carlangelo-liverani-universita-di-roma-tor-vergata-italy/"]
-categories = ["dai-seminar"]
-date = "2020-11-10 13:58:20"
-slug = "carlangelo-liverani-universita-di-roma-tor-vergata-italy"
-title = "Carlangelo Liverani (Università di Roma Tor Vergata, Italy)"
+abstract = "We study the spectrum of transfer operators associated to various dynamical systems.
+Our aim is to obtain precise information on discrete spectrum.
+To this end we propose a unitary approach.
+We consider various settings where new information can be obtained following different branches along the proposed path.
+These settings include affine expanding Markov maps, uniformly expanding Markov maps, non-uniformly expanding maps, hyperbolic diffeomorphisms.
+We believe this to be the germ of a general theory.
+Joint work with O. Butterley and N. Kiamari." affiliation = "Università di Roma Tor Vergata, Italy" aliases = ["/event/carlangelo-liverani-universita-di-roma-tor-vergata-italy/"] categories = ["dai-seminar"] date = "2020-11-10 13:58:20" end = "2020-12-10 17:00:00" outputs = ["HTML", "Calendar"] seminar = " Locating Ruelle-Pollicott resonances" slug = "carlangelo-liverani-universita-di-roma-tor-vergata-italy" speaker = "Carlangelo Liverani " start = "2020-12-10 16:00:00" title = "Carlangelo Liverani (Università di Roma Tor Vergata, Italy)"
 +++
 *Speaker:* **Carlangelo Liverani**  (Università di Roma Tor Vergata,